You may find that the resume feature in your Articulate content doesn't work as you'd expect in the following scenario:

 - You launch the course again, but it takes you to the slide you were on when you met the tracking requirement and exited the course.
 Or, it takes you back to the beginning of the course.

 Most learning management systems (LMSs) consider a course to be in review mode after meeting the tracking requirement.
 In review mode, resume data is no longer sent to the LMS, which prevents learners from accidentally changing their course status from complete back to incomplete.

 If you need a course to resume after learners have completed it, here are some ways to make that happen.

 Adjust the Tracking Method

-If you're tracking a course by the number of slides viewed, another option is to adjust the tracking method.
-Try one of these options:
+If you're tracking a course by the number of slides viewed or a completion trigger, try one of these options:

-- Increase the number of required slides to include all the slides in the course.
+- Require learners to view all the slides in the course.

-- Add a quiz to the end of the course with a single question, asking learners to confirm they've completed the course, then track the course by the quiz.
+- Add a quiz to the end of the course with a single question that asks learners to confirm they've completed the course, then track the course by the quiz result slide.